 “It came up off the rest and then the cable snapped!
 Thankfully the keel only fell about an inch into the rubber padded keel holder on the trailer.”

 Most swing keel lifting systems comprise four critical parts: the winch (1), cable (4), one or more turning blocks or balls (7), and the eye bolt attached to the keel (9).
 The system is like a chain, only as strong as its weakest link.
 Consequently, you must keep each part of the system in good working condition and inspect it often to watch for signs of danger or you risk joining the examples above.
 The parts at the other end of the swing keel system: the pivot pin (14), keel hangers (12), spacing washers (13), centering spacers (not shown), and lock bolt (15) are not discussed in this post.
-I describe them and refinishing the keel itself (11) in my upcoming five-part series.
+I describe them and refinishing the keel itself (11) in my five-part series that starts with Refinish Your Swing Keel for Best Performance – Part 1: Removing.

 Blunder #1: Neglect the keel winch